Cole Beasley: 2018 season

 Beasley began the 2018 season with seven receptions for 73 yards in a 16–8 road loss to the Carolina Panthers.
 During Week 6 against the Jacksonville Jaguars, he had nine receptions for 101 yards and two touchdowns in the 40–7 victory.
-In the regular-season finale against the New York Giants, he caught six passes for 94 yards along with the game-winning touchdown in the narrow 36-35 road victory.
+In the regular-season finale against the New York Giants, he caught six passes for 94 yards along with the game-winning touchdown during the narrow 36–35 road victory.

 Beasley finished the 2018 season with 65 receptions for 672 yards and three touchdowns in 16 games and four starts.
-The Cowboys won the NFC East and earned the #4-seed in the NFC Playoffs.
-In the Wild Card Round against the Seattle Seahawks, Beasley had three receptions for 28 yards in the 24–22 victory.
-In the Divisional Round against the Los Angeles Rams, he had a 15-yard reception in the 30–22 road loss.
+The Cowboys finished atop the NFC East with a 10–6 record and earned the #4-seed in the NFC Playoffs.
+In the Wild Card Round against the Seattle Seahawks, Beasley recorded three receptions for 28 yards during the narrow 24–22 victory.
+During the Divisional Round against the Los Angeles Rams, he had a 15-yard reception in the 30–22 road loss.

-Buffalo Bills
+Buffalo Bills (first stint)

 2019 season

 On March 13, 2019, Beasley signed a four-year, $29 million contract with the Buffalo Bills.

-Beasley caught his first touchdown reception with the Bills in a 31–21 Week 6 win over the Miami Dolphins.
+Beasley caught his first touchdown with the Bills in a 31–21 Week 6 victory over the Miami Dolphins.
 Against the Dallas Cowboys, his former team, on Thanksgiving Day in Week 13, Beasley finished with six receptions for 110 yards and a touchdown as the Bills won on the road by a score of 26–15.
-During Week 16 against the New England Patriots, Beasley caught seven passes for 108 yards during the 24–17 road loss.
+Three weeks later against the New England Patriots, Beasley caught seven passes for 108 yards during the 24–17 road loss.

 Beasley finished the 2019 season with 67 receptions for 778 yards and six touchdowns.
-In the Wild Card Round against the Houston Texans, he had four receptions for 44 yards in the 22-19 overtime road loss.
+In the Wild Card Round against the Houston Texans, he had four receptions for 44 yards during the 22–19 overtime road loss.